mhils/r8/docs/index.rst

         <h3>Key-Value Storage</h3>

-    Challenges can store additional data in a persistent key value storage in the database.
+    Challenges can store additional data in a persistent key value JSON storage in the database.

     .. automethod:: get_data
     .. automethod:: set_data